Catholic Truth Society

 Catholic Truth Society (CTS) is a body that prints and publishes Catholic literature, including apologetics, prayerbooks, spiritual reading, and lives of saints.
-It is based in London, the United Kingdom.
+It is based in London, United Kingdom.

 The CTS had been founded in 1868 by Cardinal Herbert Vaughan, but became defunct when he was made a bishop, since he no longer had time to devote to it.
 Some years later, others came up with the same idea and were directed to Vaughan, who suggested that they revive the defunct body.

-Accordingly, the organization was refounded on November 5, 1884, under the presidency of Cardinal Vaughan, with Msgr.
-W. H. Cologan and James Britten, a layman and the principal spirit behind its refounding, serving as honorary secretaries.
+Accordingly, the organisation was refounded on 5 November 1884, under the presidency of Cardinal Vaughan, with W. H. Cologan and James Britten, a layman and the principal spirit behind its refounding, serving as honorary secretaries.

 International societies

 The Catholic Truth Society of Ireland was founded in 1899, the International Catholic Truth Society was incorporated in New York in 1900, and the Australian Catholic Truth Society was started in 1904.